rkillickdev/rewind/README.md

 Any keys containing sensitive data were stored in and retrieved from the env.py file during development.
 This was added to the gitignore file to ensure this data was never pushed to the GitHub repo.
 For the deployed production version of the site hosted on Heroku, these sensitive keys are stored securely in the config vars.

-In the settings file, for I have declared ```DEBUG = 'DEBUG' in os.environ```.
+In the settings.py file, I have declared ```DEBUG = 'DEBUG' in os.environ```.
 This means that DEBUG will only equate to True in development mode.
 In production, the 'DEBUG' variable is not stored and therefore equates to False.
 It is important for DEBUG not to be enabled in production, as this prevents users from seeing the detailed traceback displayed by Django if an exception is raised.
 Although this is useful while in development mode, these messages could contain information about the site that we would not want the final user to see.

 <br>